 Alumni Association Undergraduate Scholarship

-$1,000 award to 1 recipient for Spring and Fall semesters (April 1 deadline applies)
+$1,500 award to one SEHD recipient for Spring and Fall semesters (March 15 deadline applies)

 Robert Noyce Scholarship

 Awarded in the Spring for up to two years in the amount of $14,000/year (math) or $12,000/year (science) for undergraduates.
 Post-baccalaureate students receive funding to cover up to one year of attendance.